DanialArab/Docker/README.md

 side note: all the files from the **current directory**, which is the root directory of our app, will be copied/added, since Docker engine does not have access to any files or directories outside the current directory.

+let's rebuild our image:

+        docker build -t react-app .

+then

+        docker run -it react-app sh

+ now on the shell we are inside the /app directory because in the Dockerfile we set this directory as the current working directory.

+ here when mosh does ls he has a directory called node_modules that I don't have also i don't have package-lock.json!

+ what if we want to exclude some files or directories? we see next!

 <a name="10"></a>
 ## 10. Reference
 Course: "The Ultimate Docker", instructor: Mosh Hamedani